shybyte/zig-micro-game/README.md

 Running this script will also update the [size.txt](./size.txt) file, so you are always aware and in control of the file size and can compare it to previous versions.

+For debugging purposes its helpful to enable DEBUG in [config.zig](./src/config.zig).

+If you don't need sound you, can disable it by setting ENABLE_SOUND in [config.zig](./src/config.zig) to false.

 ## Inspired by